dragon1x/android-vshell/README.md

 Do not forget that at cost of performance you are getting a full virtual machine providing a root access to a separate operating system.

+## Feature requests

+Sorry, I do not accept feature requests.

+This project is private as most of things I am working on, but I have decided to share it with the Open Source community in case if it will be useful for someone.

 ## Development cheat-sheet
 ### Project structure